2017 BWSR Board Meeting Schedule

 - To provide the forum (through the board) for local issues, priorities, and opportunities to be incorporated into state public policy.
 (M.S.
 103B.101)

 - To administer for the Wetland Conservation Act.
 (M.S.
 103G)

 - To coordinate state and federal resources to realize local priorities.

-Staff members are located in nine field offices throughout the state in Bemidji, Brainerd, Duluth, Fergus Falls, Mankato, Marshall, New Ulm, Rochester, and St. Paul (central office and metro field office).
+Staff members are located in nine field offices throughout the state in Bemidji, Brainerd, Duluth, Detroit Lakes, Mankato, Marshall, New Ulm, Rochester, and St. Paul (central office and metro field office).
 Agency staff provide technical and financial assistance to local governments to plan and implement agency policy on private lands.